ankur-gupta/ml-pytorch/README.md

 ```

 ### Build it yourself
-Alternatively, you cna clone the repository and build it yourself.
+Alternatively, you can clone the repository and build it yourself.
 It will take ~10 minutes to build the first time.
 ```shell
 # Clone the repository
 git clone git@github.com:ankur-gupta/ml-pytorch.git